 Last week, my good friends Alicia and Tom came into town to celebrate Tom’s birthday.
 It was so good to see them and get out!
-I’ve been staying at home most of the year and only been ordering through take out and social distancing with friends at local parks.
+I’ve been staying at home most of the year and have only been ordering through take-out and social distancing with friends at local parks.

 What to Do in Nashville TN During COVID: 5 Places to Visit

 - Arrington Vineyards – One of the few wineries in Middle, TN, Arrington has amazing views and good wine!
 Bring a picnic basket and small bites and order a bottle to share with friends while enjoying the fall weather.
 During the weekends they have food trucks, live music, and seasonal frosé!